arlagonix/developer-card/README.md

 This is a solution to the Scrimba React Course [challenge #1](https://scrimba.com/learn/learnreact/react-section-1-solo-project-coce646e88eea46f91af43ca4).

-The challenge is to build out a 3 Column Preview Card and get it looking as close to the design as possible.
+The challenge is to build out a Frontend Developer Card and get it looking as close to the design as possible.

 <p align="center">
   <img src="./docs/requirements.png" width="100%">